atkm/hugo-site/content/posts/arxiv-keyword-extraction-part3.md

 ### 5.3.
 Run it locally
 Our app is ready to run locally!
-Start an instance of Redis server (usually `redis-server`), followed by `python worker.py` which starts a [worker](http://python-rq.org/docs/workers/) that takes jobs from a Redis queue.
+Start an instance of Redis server (usually `redis-server`), followed by `python worker.py` which starts a Redis worker that takes jobs from a Redis queue.
 Finally, run `python manage.py runserver`.

 ## 6. Deploy to Heroku.